Most education and care services in Queensland are regulated under the

 Opening a new service

-Before applying for approval to operate an early childhood education and care service, a person or entity (such as a corporation, eligible association or partnership) must first obtain a provider approval, which is ongoing and recognised nationally.
+To operate an early childhood education and care service in Queensland, a person or entity (such as a corporation, eligible association or partnership) must first obtain a provider approval, which is ongoing and recognised nationally.

 The approved provider is legally responsible for ensuring any education and care service they operate complies with the requirements of the NQF.